Search Knowledge Base by Keyword

 Within AutoCAD, click on the AutoCAD logo drop down in the top left-hand corner and select Import, then Other Formats.

-A windows explorer dialog will appear in which you will search for your STEP file.
+A File Explorer dialog will appear in which you will search for your STEP file.
 Select your file, and click Open.
 Your geometry will begin importing in the background.

 Centerlines and Routing Lines are two export options that produce a DXF file for the piping module only.
 To export with this format, navigate to the File tab in EdgeWise.
 Next, click the Export drop down, hover over Pipes, and select Centerlines (.DXF) or Routing Lines (.DXF).
 A dialog will appear where you can save your COE file.